Heawikk/OutlastMM/README.md

 - **Host:** choose `[1] Run Host`.
 - **Joiner:** choose `[2] Run Joiner` and enter a unique role number (1, 2, 3 ...).
 No two players can use the same number.
 - Load into the same checkpoint and enjoy!

+## Additional Info
+- The repository was previously based on the OutlastTogether repository by MeinaWithAI
+- Beerymaid (ShyKiss) also worked on this repository